dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 -->
 [!code-csharp[Work_with_a_single_navigation_2a](../../../samples/core/ChangeTracking/AccessingTrackedEntities/Samples.cs?name=Work_with_a_single_navigation_2a)]

 Some operations are common for all navigations.
-These can be accessed for both reference and collection navigations using the <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry.Navigation%2A?displayProperty=nameWithType> method.
+These can be accessed for both reference and collection navigations using the <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry.Navigation*?displayProperty=nameWithType> method.
 Note that only non-generic access is available when accessing all navigations together.
 For example:

 <!--
         NavigationEntry navigationEntry = context.Entry(blog).Navigation("Posts");
 -->
 [!code-csharp[Work_with_a_single_navigation_2b](../../../samples/core/ChangeTracking/AccessingTrackedEntities/Samples.cs?name=Work_with_a_single_navigation_2b)]

-The following table summarizes ways to use <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ReferenceEntry%602>, <xref:Microsoft.EntityFrameworkCore.ChangeTracking.CollectionEntry%602>, and <xref:Microsoft.EntityFrameworkCore.ChangeTracking.NavigationEntry>:
+The following table summarizes ways to use <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ReferenceEntry`2>, <xref:Microsoft.EntityFrameworkCore.ChangeTracking.CollectionEntry`2>, and <xref:Microsoft.EntityFrameworkCore.ChangeTracking.NavigationEntry>:

 | NavigationEntry member                                                                                    | Description
 |:----------------------------------------------------------------------------------------------------------|----------------------